mathworks-ref-arch/matlab-dockerfile/README.md

 ## Customize the Image

 ### Customize Products to Install Using MATLAB Package Manager (mpm)

-The [Dockerfile](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/Dockerfile) defaults to installing MATLAB with no additional toolboxes or products into the `/opt/matlab` folder.
+By default, the [Dockerfile](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/Dockerfile) installs MATLAB without any additional toolboxes or products in the `/opt/matlab` folder.

 To customize the build, edit the **mpm** commands in the Dockerfile's usage.
 You can choose products, release, and destination folder.

 Specify products to install as a space-separated list with the `--products` flag, and specify an install path with the `--destination` flag.
 For more information, see [MPM.md](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/MPM.md).

-For example, to build a container with `MATLAB` and `Deep Learning Toolbox` installed under the path `/tmp/matlab`, change the corresponding lines in the Dockerfile as follows:
+For example, to build a container with `MATLAB` and `Deep Learning Toolbox` installed on the path `/tmp/matlab`, change the corresponding lines in the Dockerfile:

 ```Dockerfile
 RUN wget -q https://www.mathworks.com/mpm/glnxa64/mpm && \